RaulCasado/the-odin-project/introduction/landing-page/README.md

 Welcome to the Odin Landing Page project!
 This project is a simple and elegant landing page created using HTML and CSS.

+## Live Preview

+You can preview the project [here](https://rcasado.me/the-odin-project/introduction/landing-page/).

 ## Table of Contents

 - [Introduction](#introduction)